Chuck McGill: Season 4

-Chuck dies in the fire he set.
+Chuck dies in the fire he started.
 Jimmy is shocked at Chuck's death and believes himself to be at fault because of his interaction with the insurance company.
-Howard believes Chuck's death was his fault because he forced Chuck to retire.
+However, Howard believes Chuck's death was his fault because he forced Chuck to retire.
 Upon hearing this, Jimmy allows Howard to shoulder the blame and regains his usual upbeat demeanor.
-Chuck leaves most of his estate to his ex-wife, with only a $5,000 bequest to Jimmy, which is just enough to prevent him from contesting the will.
+Chuck leaves most of his estate to his ex-wife and $5,000 to Jimmy, which is just enough to prevent him from contesting the will.
 When Kim picks up Jimmy's inheritance check, Howard gives her a letter Chuck wrote to Jimmy.
 Kim eventually gives it to Jimmy, who reads it in her presence.
 The letter is undated but was apparently written while Jimmy was working in the HHM mailroom.
-It praises Jimmy's efforts to leave his conman past behind and work an honest job but is also vaguely condescending.
-Jimmy dismissively calls it "nice", but Kim is visibly upset by it.
-Jimmy learns HHM is struggling financially because of the payments due to Chuck's estate, and because recent events caused them to lose clients.
+It praises Jimmy's efforts to leave his conman past behind and work an honest job, though is condescending in nature.
+Jimmy dismissively calls it "nice", but Kim is visibly moved by it.
+Jimmy learns HHM is struggling financially because of the payments due to Chuck's estate, and because the recent events caused them to lose clients.

-A year later, Jimmy attends his reinstatement hearing and is surprised to learn that his suspension will be continued because he failed to address the conflict with Chuck during questioning from the panel members.
+A year later, Jimmy attends his reinstatement hearing and is surprised to learn that his suspension will continue because he failed to address the conflict with Chuck during questioning from the panel members.
 Jimmy appeals, and in preparation for the hearing Kim helps him fake several public displays of grief over Chuck's death.
 At the appeal, Jimmy begins to read from Chuck's letter, then stops and gives an impromptu speech in which he vows to be worthy of the McGill name if reinstated.
-Jimmy's appeal succeeds, but he reveals to Kim that the speech was an insincere performance and he plans to practice law as Saul Goodman.
+Jimmy's appeal succeeds, but he reveals to Kim that the speech was insincere and he plans to practice law as Saul Goodman.

 Chuck appears in two flashbacks.
-In the first set in 1993, the staff at HHM congratulate pre-illness Chuck after he argues obscure case law to successfully close a lucrative case for the firm.
+The first is in "Piñata".
+In 1993, the staff at HHM congratulate pre-illness Chuck after he argues obscure case law to successfully close a lucrative case for the firm.
 The reception Chuck receives serves as a catalyst for Jimmy's subsequent legal studies, which he carries out in secret.
-In the second, Chuck appears with Jimmy before the board of bar examiners during the admission of new attorneys in 1998 and provides Jimmy's ritual introduction and character reference.
-Following the ceremony, Chuck attends a celebration for Jimmy at a karaoke bar.
+In the second one, featured in the season finale "Winner", Chuck appears with Jimmy before the board of bar examiners during the admission of new attorneys in 1998 and provides Jimmy's ritual introduction and character reference.
+After the ceremony, Chuck attends a celebration for Jimmy at a karaoke bar.
 After Jimmy persuades an initially reluctant Chuck to sing "The Winner Takes It All" with him, Chuck takes center stage from his brother.
-The scene cuts to both of them at Jimmy's home, drunk and singing.
+They later that night return to Jimmy's home, drunk and singing in bed together.